jodie-glantzlen/green-foot/README.md

 * configuration for Jest and testing library
 * configuration for server-side debugging in VS Code
 * a single client-side test (`client/components/App.test.js`)

+# MVP

+Create a Database  - Holds all the challenges that a user can do.
+Display all the challenges on a home page
+Allow users to ADD a challenge to their personal page Allow users to DELETE a challenge
+Allow user to “complete” this will add into our points system Points and Naming System.
+Showing the user their progress.